blockchainsllc/in3-docs/docs/api-java.md

 20 Bytes - The address of the receiver.

-null when it’s a contract creation transaction.
+null when it's a contract creation transaction.

  > public `String` getTo();